-This tutorial shows you how to install Docker Compose on Ubuntu 20.04/22.04, introduces frequently used commands, and provides a container deployment example.
+This tutorial shows how to install Docker Compose on Ubuntu 20.04/22.04, introduces frequently used commands, and provides a container deployment example.

 Install Docker Compose on Ubuntu

 Note: This tutorial provides steps to install Docker Compose V2, the current version of the application with the

 docker compose command.
 The previous V1 version that worked with the